7Block Labs

 Use Case:

-A pharmaceutical company tracks drug batches through manufacturing, distribution, and pharmacy points.
+A pharmaceutical company keeps an eye on drug batches as they move through manufacturing, distribution, and all the way to pharmacy locations.

 Implementation Details:

-• Each batch's lifecycle is recorded on the blockchain with timestamped events.
+• Every batch's journey is logged on the blockchain with events that have timestamps.

-• Confidential data collections protect sensitive manufacturing details, shared only with regulators.
+• We use confidential data collections to safeguard sensitive manufacturing information, which is only shared with regulators.

 Outcome: